-In the Green River Watershed, winters are generally cool (winter average at Stampede Pass is 26.3 degrees Fahrenheit) and wet (35.4 inches average winter precipitation at Stampede Pass).
-Summers are mild (averaging 53.9 degrees Fahrenheit for the summer months at Stampede Pass) and dry (average summer rainfall is 7.6 inches at Stampede Pass).
+Temperatures in the Green River Watershed are generally mild.
+At Stampede Pass January average minimum and maximum temperatures are 21 and 29.1 degrees Fahrenheit, respectively, while August average temperatures range from a low of 47.9 degrees Fahrenheit to a high of 65.2.
+At Palmer 3 ESE January average minimum and maximum temperatures are 31.
+6 and 42.4 degrees Fahrenheit respectively and August average temperatures are 51.2 and 74.3 degrees Fahrenheit.
 Much of the precipitation in the Green River Watershed falls in the form of snow during winter months, especially at higher elevations.
 Typical rainfall and temperature data for selected areas proximal to the Green River Watershed are summarized in Table 2-2.